Our quitt service in detail

 - The insurance premium will be paid 50% by the employer and 50% by the employee.

-This insurance covers damage caused by your domestic help while working in your household.
-Per event, the costs of repair or replacement are reimbursed up to a maximum of CHF 3’000, but no more than the original value.
-The participation per loss event is CHF 50.00.
+This insurance covers all damage to household effects incurred by your domestic help during the work activity.
+Household effects include movable items such as furniture and electronic equipment (thought support: items taken with you when you move).
+Stairs, doors, floors or permanently anchored furniture are considered building components and are not included in the coverage.
+Per event, the costs for repair or replacement are reimbursed up to a maximum of CHF 3’000, but not exceeding the replacement value.
+The deductible per loss event is CHF 50.00.

 What does this insurance cost?

 - One-time service fee: CHF 19.00 per calendar year.